 The idea behind the exhibition design was to give visitors the opportunity to experience the artifacts from all sides in an uninterrupted manner.
 To observe the artifacts’ details, providing clarity and understanding of the relics from our past.

-The exhibition displays the world’s best-preserved Viking helmet, found on the Gjermundbu Farm in Buskerud, Norway.
+The exhibition displays what’s known as the world’s only existing Viking helmet, found on the Gjermundbu Farm in Buskerud, Norway.

 The objects are exhibited through 19 tall glass vitrines custom made for the exhibition, allowing the visitor to see the objects from all angles.
 By presenting fewer objects, and giving them space to be studied, the exhibition aims to bring the objects closer to the visitor, encouraging them to explore and appreciate the high level of craftmanship and detail.